A Summer's Tale: Themes

 A Summer's Tale is considered one of Rohmer's more conventional films due to its autobiographical nature.
-Rohmer's use of a male protagonist is somewhat of a departure from his earlier films, and is evidence for the idea that he put many of his own ideas into the mouth of Gaspard during his long discussions with Margot.
-The film's youthful characters obsess over their self-image and group dynamics and the overarching theme is how romantic relationships define self-image and projection of self worth.
-Gaspard sees Léna, regardless of her behavior, as a better business decision.
-Solène is trying to redefine her "townie" image with an upgrade to a moody, mysterious artist, and Léna is profoundly dissatisfied with Gaspard being her best option in life.
-The most confident of the four characters, Margot, seems to be patiently waiting for Gaspard to find himself and discover her love.
+Rohmer's use of a male protagonist is something of a departure from his earlier films, and is thought to be evidence that he put many of his own ideas into Gaspard's mouth during his discussions with Margot.
+The film's youthful characters obsess over their self-image and group dynamics and the overarching theme is how romantic relationships define self-image and self-worth.
+Gaspard sees Léna as a better business decision even though she is a "moody, imperious beauty who calls the shots and tells him that in the opinion of her cousins, he doesn't measure up".
+Solène, self-assured and straightforward, pursues Gaspard, whom she sees as a moody, mysterious artist, and Léna, when she suddenly appears, is profoundly dissatisfied that Gaspard is her best option.
+The most confident of the four characters, Margot, seems to be patiently waiting for Gaspard to find himself.
+Margot and Gaspard develop a strong bond while he is waiting for Léna, so when Margot introduces him to Solène, it was potentially to "smother the fragility of this relationship".

 The filming is mostly on the tourist beaches, except when Margot extracts Gaspard for excursions out of his comfort zone.
-We do not see Gaspard's relationships with Solène or Léna as extending past the beach, the water, and other places commonly frequented by tourists.
-In contrast, Margot and Gaspard's long walks and conversations lead them outside of the tourist areas and into the countryside.
-All characters seem to be in constant motion, restlessly wandering, hiking, or simply pacing the room, in reference to the impatience and spontaneity of youth.
-Gaspard is conscious of his own isolation, and confides his dislike of groups to Margot, and yet the viewer can see that his isolation is of his own making.
-Indeed, the first seven minutes of the film feature no dialogue at all, which is a record for Rohmer's films, surpassing even the five minutes of initial silence in his 1990 film, A Tale of Springtime.
-The film's beginning follows Gaspard's silent, solitary wanderings on his first day in town, and he sometimes makes up excuses to be by himself throughout the film.
-Gaspard sees this as a protest against superficiality, but deeper analysis shows it may just be a way for him to protect his ego.
+Their long walks and conversations lead them outside the tourist areas and into the countryside.
+Gaspard is conscious of his own isolation, and confides his dislike of groups to Margot.
+The first seven minutes of the film have no dialogue, a record for Rohmer's films, surpassing even the five minutes of initial silence in A Tale of Springtime.
+The film's beginning follows Gaspard's silent, solitary wanderings on his first day in town, and he makes excuses to be alone throughout the film.
+Gaspard sees this as a protest against superficiality, but it may just be a way for him to protect himself.
+New York Times reviewer Stephen Holden speculated that Gaspard has social anxiety disorder.